 For several years, the Red Mansion Foundation has generously offered graduating Fine Art students from seven of the UK’s key art schools, the opportunity to work in China on a fully funded artist residency through the Red Mansion Art Prize.
 The emphasis of this residency is the promotion and extension of cultural understanding between the two countries.
 UK artists live and work alongside local artists in Beijing and, on their return to the UK, collaborate on a group exhibition that celebrates the diversity and dialogue between East and West, and the mutual cultural understanding achieved through contemporary art.

-In 2017, the Ruskin School of Art is the hosting art school for the Red Mansion Art Prize exhibition and details of this show can be found here
+In 2017, the Ruskin School of Art hosted the Red Mansion Art Prize exhibition and details of this show can be found here

 Throughout the academic year the School invites a range of visiting speakers and artists who also create professional connections with our students.
 During these visits, students can request 1:1 tutorials for guidance on their own work, from professional artists and practitioners.
 Students are also invited to suggest speakers and artists who they would like to see at the School and who are active in their field of research.

 The University of Oxford offers current Fine Art students a selection of art related prizes and awards.
 Ruskin students are invited to consider these opportunities in a bid to encourage their artistic development in a new area and further understand the parameters of other professional environments and expertise.